kazaamjt/PoshBuildTools/README.md

 PowerShell-VSBuildTools
 =======================
-This PowerShell module imports and enables compiling with the visual studio commandline from powershell.
+This PowerShell module imports and enables compiling with the visual studio CMD in PowerShell.
     (This didn't exist for whatever reason, I looked long and hard.
 Maybe not hard enough.
 Sue me.)

 Includes:
+ - Integrating VSWhere with PowerShell (Get-VisualStudio)
+ - Enabling of CMD tools for Visual Studio in PowerShell(Enable-VSBuildTools)
- - Building  (Start-CompilingFromSource | Alias: Build)
+ - Building  (New-Binary)
- - Debugging (Debug-Binairy | Alias: Debug)
+ - Debugging (Debug-Binary)

-Based on some code orignaly found here: https://filebox.ece.vt.edu/~ece1574/spring15/devenvinstall.html
+Based on some code originally found here: https://filebox.ece.vt.edu/~ece1574/spring15/devenvinstall.html

 It has been extended to be more portable and more friendly.